 My goal with the ‘Is it really?’ series is to answer the simple question – ‘Is it really sustainable?’
-Throughout this series, I will provide you with a sort of sustainability ‘rating’ for products that are typically marketed as sustainable in order to shed some light on the lesser known side of the so called “green” players in the market.
-The parameters that will determine my verdict are based on (1) where the product is made, (2) the materials used to make it and (3) the actions that the company takes to be more sustainable.
+Throughout this series, I will provide you with a sort of ‘rating’ for companies or products that claim to be sustainable with the goal of raising consumer awareness.
+The parameters that will determine my verdict are based on (1) where the product is made, (2) the materials and energy used to make and distribute it, (3) and the actions the company takes to be more sustainable.
 Please know that the conclusions provided in this series are completely my opinion and are based on in depth research and interviews with representatives from the products’ respective brands, as well as affluent citizens who know a thing or two about sustainability.
 Without further ado, let’s get into it!

 Klean Kanteen.
 Last week, in my ‘5 ways to deplastify your life’ post, I talked a bit about reusable water bottles, specifically mentioning Klean Kanteen as one of the bottles that I have.
 Klean Kanteen is probably the most well-known reusable bottle manufacturer on the market and, while they make nice products, how sustainable are they?

 Well, from a marketing perspective, they’re doing everything right.
 They’re very transparent and their mission is clear.
 It’s quite obvious that they’re proud of their products and not afraid to show it.

 Klean Kanteen is very clear in stating that their products are responsibly made in China.
 Hmmmm, but what does this mean?
 We’ve all heard this nonsense before…